Studying Off Campus

 Deaf Community Events:

-Our students attend and host several Deaf community events each year while attending Augustana College.
+Our students attend and host several Deaf community events each year while attending Augustana University.
 At these events, students have an opportunity to interact with the Deaf community in a natural environment and to acquire casual language as well as cultural awareness.

 The South Dakota ASL Immersion was established in 2010 as a way to draw professional working interpreters, interpreting students and Deaf mentors together.
 All participants engage in three days of workshops and activities while focusing on American Sign Language.
 This event is housed on Augustana campus and hosted by the students and faculty.
 It is a great way for the students to interact with the Deaf community and continue to develop their skills during the summer months.

 "Such a phenomenal experience!
 I am so honored to have been a scholarship recipient and a participant of the 2012 ASL Immersion!
 Looking forward to applying all the skills and knowledge from workshops and mentoring, and to future events and workshops!
 Thanks everyone for a great week!" - Jayne Hess, ASL Immersion Scholarship Recipient 2012

 During the spring of senior year our students begin the adventure of a lifetime by spending 75 hours shadowing a practicing interpreter.
 During this time, students have an opportunity to ask questions, observe professional interpreters at work, and learn the ins and outs of professional demeanor.
 In addition, students work to develop basic knowledge of the business aspect of interpreting.
 They work to develop a professional online presence, create a business plan, research tax laws in various states and gain a general understanding of interpreting entrepreneurship.